ManchesterBioinference/DEtime/README.md

 ## Installation

-There are different ways to install DEtime:
+There are two ways to install DEtime:
 * use `devtools` package:
   + Install and load the `devtools` package to be able to directly install R packages hosted on github :